ME-ICA/ohbm-2024-multiecho/README.md

 This is a place to centralize multi-echo related content at OHBM 2024.
 If you see or have a poster or presentation using multi-echo fMRI, submit a pull request or [comment on issue #1](https://github.com/ME-ICA/ohbm-2024-multiecho/issues/1) to have it added.

 ## Multi-echo presentations
+- Longitudinal iron in caudate related to control network connectivity and planning in older adults
+- Multimodal precision neuroimaging of the individual human brain at ultra-high field

+Both in Neuroscience Frontiers: Exploring Cognitive Dynamics and Brain Connectivity Monday, June 24, 2024: 5:45 PM - 7:00 PM

 ## Multi-echo posters